ebouchut/ebouchut.github.io/README.md

 ### Write a new Blog Post

 ```
+# git checkout master # If not on the master branch

 # Generate a new blog post named xxx.md under content/
 hugo new post/2021-07-17-xxx.md

 # Edit content/post/2021-07-17-xxx.md

+git add content/post/2021-07-17-xxx.md
+git push  # origin master
 ```

 ### Publish the Blog